 Haemochromatosis is usually diagnosed with blood tests.

-Non-urgent advice: Speak to a GP about getting tested if:
+Non-urgent advice: Talk to your GP about getting tested if:

-- a parent or sibling has been diagnosed with haemochromatosis
+- a parent or sibling has haemochromatosis, even if you do not have symptoms

-- the amount of iron in your blood – known as your transferrin saturation level
+- how much iron is in your blood - this is the transferrin saturation level

-- the amount of iron stored in your body – known as your serum ferritin level
+- how much iron is stored in your body - this is the serum ferritin level

-- if your DNA carries a faulty gene associated with the condition
+- if your DNA carries a faulty gene linked to the condition

 - you have haemochromatosis